Adding Visual Effects

 # ...

-There are also measure calls in DrawText, in the draw method on Browser, in the text method in BlockLayout, and in the layout method in TextLayout.
+There are measure calls in several other layout objects (both in paint and layout), in DrawText, in the draw method on Chrome, in the text method in BlockLayout, and in the layout method in TextLayout.
 Update all of them to use measureText.

 Also, in the layout method of LineLayout and in DrawText we make calls to the metrics method on fonts.
-In Skia, this method is called getMetrics, and to get the ascent and descent we use
+In Skia, this method is called getMetrics, and to get the ascent and descent we need the fAscent and fDescent fields on its result.

-Note the negative sign when accessing the ascent.
+Importantly, in Skia the ascent needs to be negated.
 In Skia, ascent and descent are positive if they go downward and negative if they go upward, so ascents will normally be negative, the opposite of Tkinter.
 There’s no analog for the linespace field that Tkinter provides, but you can use descent minus ascent instead:

 def linespace(font):